apache/nuttx-apps/graphics/twm4nx/README.txt

     needs to be done to have a complete system (hence, it is marked EXPERIMENTAL).
 The kinds of things that need to done are:

-    1. Update some logic that is only fragmentary for things like resizing.
-       Resizing events should be be generated when user pulls to right, left, top, bottom, etc.  None of that is implemented.
-    2. Right click should bring up a window list (like the icon manager???)
+    1. Right click should bring up a window list (like the icon manager???)
-    3. For TWM-like behavior, a window frame and toolbar should be highlighted when the window has focus.
+    2. For TWM-like behavior, a window frame and toolbar should be highlighted when the window has focus.
-    4. A right click on the toolbar should bring up a window-specific menu.
+    3. A right click on the toolbar should bring up a window-specific menu.
   2019-05-02:  Some testing progress.
 The system comes up, connects to and
     initializes the VNC window.
 For some reason, the VNC client breaks the connection.
 The server is no longer connected so Twm4Nx constipates and